 How good is your bank's app?

-Digital challenger banks come without the large branch networks of the traditional banks, but typically offer slicker digital experiences.
-We run through the app-based accounts you've rated the best and our top picks.
-Though take a look at Best Bank Accounts as well, which includes the top accounts for upfront freebies, ongoing rewards and savings interest.
+Digital and app-based banks come without the branch networks of the traditional banks, but typically offer slicker digital experiences.
+In this guide we'll run you through our top-pick app-based accounts, plus the ones you've rated the best.
+Though do take a look at our Best bank accounts guide as well, which includes the top accounts for upfront freebies, ongoing rewards and savings interest.

 Who's this guide for?
-Anyone wanting to try an app-based current account that can help you manage your cash.
+Anyone wanting to try an app-based bank account that can help them manage their cash.

 Not what you want?
 Other related guides...

 If you 'do' digital banking, it means you use an app for all, or most, of your banking.
-Our focus in this guide is on app-based banks, which have great tech and features that help you know where you're spending, and help you save towards your goals, all within the same app and same account.
+In this guide we'll focus on digital and app-based banks (also known as online banks, mobile banks or challenger banks), which have great tech and features that help you know where you're spending, and help you save towards your goals, all within the same app and same account.

-We know that some of the traditional high street banks have popular apps, and are catching up with their app-only competitors, so we feature the best of these too.
+We know that some of the traditional high-street banks have popular apps too, and are catching up with their app-only competitors, so we feature the best of these as well.

 While the app-based banks don't have a high-street presence, most have in-app customer support, with dedicated teams on hand to offer assistance if you've any questions or issues.

 All apps featured in this guide are free to download – though some have costs associated with running them, which we clearly explain in our best buys below.
-You'll also need a relatively up to date smartphone running iOS or Android.
+You'll also need an up-to-date smartphone running iOS or Android.

 MSE weekly email